iamawatermelo/zed-hct-theme-maker/README.md

 *Not Material Light Red opened on
 [the Revolution website](https://github.com/revolution-hacks/revolution)*

+> [!NOTE]
+> You can install this repository as an extension to get these themes.

 ## What's HCT?
 HCT stands for **hue, chroma and tone.**
 - Hue is which color it is.